ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/edit_template.rst

 ~~~~~~~~~~~~~~~~~

 If the previous preference is enabled, this sets whether PHP is parsed
 on "input" or "output" in the Template.
-See `Using PHP in
+See :doc:`Using PHP in
-Templates <../../../templates/php_templates.html>`_ for more
+Templates </templates/php>` for more
 information.

 Hit Counter